 Written by Regis M. Fox, author of Resistance Reimagined: Black Women’s Critical Thought as Survival.

-This book is a part of our Black History Month sale, running now through February 28, 2018.
-To order, visit our website and use code BHM18 at checkout.
+This book is a part of our Women’s History Month sale, running now through March 31, 2021.
+To order, visit our website and use code WHM21 at checkout.

 Events in Charlottesville, Virginia, in August 2017 brought matters of race and representation to the forefront of many communities across the United States.
 Violence and division sparked a reevaluation of the ways in which the past inhabits the present, of the ways in which collective history is remembered.
 Subsequent protests targeted monuments honoring the Confederacy and its ideals, in particular.
 From Massachusetts to Florida, citizens and city officials alike mobilized to have statues relocated or removed.
 They grappled—and still do months later—with competing visions of national identity.
 They clashed over appropriate expressions of power and resistance within public space and within public memory.